Podcast Hosting: 14 Platforms Reviewed & Ranked [Updated Sept 2023]

 Overall, if you’re looking for a podcast hosting service for WordPress, Castos is the best choice.

-Get started with a free 14-day trial and get 2-months free on annual plans.
+Get started with a free 14-day trial and two months free on annual plans.

 New Podcast Hosting Platform with Unlimited Episodes (Free – $39/month)

 Podcastics is a new podcast hosting option that’s very easy to use and offers competitive features.

 When you first start, you can set your podcast details with just a few clicks and quickly manage user permissions.

 You can automatically import a podcast from Apple Podcasts or any RSS feed if you already have a podcast.

 And if you’re a podcaster with multiple podcasts, you can build teams within the dashboard, which is great for studios and agencies.

 Some of their other main features include:

 - Podcast analytics, including plays, days and hours, sources, and locations.